Organic Manure for your Garden

 Value of Garden Manures:

-It's the "black gold" of the gardening world.
-Manure does a couple of things
+Manure is the "black gold" of the gardening world.
+Manure does a couple of

-for your soil.
-First, it contains a rich and wide range of mineral and nutrients.
+things for your soil.
+First, it contains a rich and wide range of minerals

-It provides abundant amounts of the three main chemicals your plants need-
+and nutrients.
+It provides abundant amounts of the three main chemicals your

-Nitrogen, Phosphorus, and Potassium.
-Importantly, it also contains many of
+plants need: Nitrogen, Phosphorus, and Potassium.
+Importantly, it also contains

-the micro-nutrients that we hear less about, yet are essential for plant
+many of the micro-nutrients that we hear less about, yet are essential for

 The second benefit, is that it adds to the composition of the soil.